jamiird261-collab/interactive-restaurant-menu/README2.md

 ---

-👉 This is how real apps separate data from display.
+This is how real apps separate data from display.

 ---

-# 🎯 FINAL GOAL CHECK
+# FINAL GOAL CHECK

 Your app should:

-- ✅ change when buttons are clicked
+- change when buttons are clicked
-- ✅ update title
+- update title
-- ✅ update menu items
+- update menu items
-- ✅ feel interactive
+- feel interactive

 ---

-# 🎨 CUSTOMIZE YOUR PROJECT
+# CUSTOMIZE YOUR PROJECT

 Now make it YOURS:

 - change restaurant name
 - add brunch, drinks, happy hour
 - improve styling
-- add more menu items
+- add more menu items with prices and descriptions
 - change colors and layout

 ---

-# 🧠 REFLECTION QUESTIONS
+# REFLECTION QUESTIONS

 1. What does `addEventListener()` do?
 2. What does `.textContent` do?